ratiw/Api/README.md

     "ratiw/api": "dev-master"
 }
 ```
-This package requires `Laravel Framework` and `Fractal`, so it will be pull in automatically
+This package requires `Laravel Framework` v4.2 and `Fractal` v0.9.*, so it will be pull in automatically

 Usage
 ----
 ####Let's make the assumptions
 - The API code will be in `Api` directory.
-- The following PSR-4 namespaces were defined in `composer.json' like so
+- The following PSR-4 namespaces were defined in `composer.json` like so
 ```json
 	...
 	"autoload": {